J.C. Penney board comes under fire for CEO switch

 "That's a classic board decision," said Charles Elson, a professor of finance at the University of Delaware.
 "It's called business judgment.
 It's up to them."

 J.C.
-Penney Chairman Tom Engibous said in a statement the company felt fortunate to have Ullman's help.
-Through a company spokeswoman, the board declined further comment.
+Penney Chairman Tom Engibous, in a statement, said the company felt fortunate to have Ullman's help.
+The board, through a company spokeswoman, declined further comment.

 ABRUPT ABOUT-FACE